 Demand for Talent in 2021

-By looking at the employment rate from February 2020, it is possible to determine where employment within Supply Chain, specifically Technical Operations, has been affected the most going into 2021.
+After looking at the employment rate from February 2020, it has helped determine where employment within Supply Chain, specifically Technical Operations, has been affected the most going into 2021.
 Cities and metros that are within 2-5% of that employment rate today are considered healthy, and we will see them move from recovery mode during the pandemic to expansion once again.
 Cities that are currently at 10% or more compared to their employment rate number from February 2020, are the areas that need the help of recruiters and extra hands on deck to secure top talent.
 These areas are likely to have a high volume of resumes flooding in due to unemployment rates, and companies may have a tougher time identifying the top talent from the influx of active candidates.

 Effects on Hiring Processes